Rajpratik71/linux-manPages/hp-setup.md

 hp-setup(1)                                                                                  User Manuals                                                                                  hp-setup(1)

 NAME
        hp-setup - Printer/Fax Setup Utility

 DESCRIPTION
        Installs HPLIP printers and faxes in the CUPS spooler.
-Tries to auto‐ matically determine the correct PPD file to use.
+Tries to automatically determine the correct PPD file to use.
 Allows the printing of a testpage.
 Performs basic fax parameter setup.

 SYNOPSIS
        hp-setup [MODE] [OPTIONS] [SERIAL NO.|USB bus:device|IP|DEVNODE]